fengjiawei123/KMMF-Net/README.md

 Please cite the KMMF-Net paper when using this repository.
 The final BibTeX entry will be added after the publication metadata is available.

-## License

-The original code in this repository is released under the MIT License.
-The vendored VMamba component remains subject to its included upstream license.